hrithiksagar/Engineering4AIML_Resources/README.md

 3. QWEN2.5 Blog
     - this is the blog notes of QWEN2.5 blog, which is a very good blog for understanding transformer architecture. link: https://qwen2.org/qwen2-5/
+4. QWEN2 VL 11 Oct 2024.pdf
+    - this is the blog notes of QWEN2 VL blog, which is a very good blog for understanding transformer architecture. link: https://qwen2.org/vl/

 Notes from Group folder:
     - this is the notes from the group at IIIT hyderabad, they are very good and well explained.